-- BIP-M concludes: Early November (TBC)
+- BIP-M concludes: Friday 20 September (TBC)

-- Graduate Diploma course graduation: TBC
+- Graduate Diploma course graduation: Thursday 14 November (TBC)

 Overseas candidates should demonstrate English proficiency and therefore are required to complete an internationally recognised test such as the TOEFL & IELTS.
 The standard of English indicated by these results is similar to that required by most Australian Universities for international students.

-- TOEFL: minimum score of 550 (paper-based test) or 213 (computer-based test);
+- TOEFL: minimum score of 550 (paper-based test) or 213 (computer-based test).

 - IELTS: a minimum score of 6.5.

 International students need to be nominated by their supporting organisation.
 To nominate for enrolment, download the nomination form on the Graduate Diploma website.

-The Graduate Diploma is available to international students on a fee paying basis.
+The Graduate Diploma is available to international students on a fee-paying basis.
 These students need to be nominated and supported by a Meteorological agency, which includes funding their course fees, travel, accommodation and living expenses.
 Fees are refunded to the sponsoring institution on a pro-rata basis in the event a student's enrolment is cancelled or the student withdraws from the course.
 More details are provided in the Course Handbook which is provided upon enrolment.

 For any other information or enquiries please contact firstname.lastname@example.org